 Like my sister, I was embarking on a new journey.
 But unlike her, I was headed for one of most prestigious universities in the world.
 She was beginning a journey that takes her away from her family and three-year-old son and includes timed phone calls, mandatory line-ups and suffocating cells; mine would include academic inquiry, posh dinners and conversations with people from all over the world.

-Nevertheless, navigating Cambridge as not only a Black woman, but also American poses new challenges as I try to reconcile the privileges and statuses that my nationality affords me and the disadvantages my race and gender identities impose.
+Nevertheless, navigating Cambridge as not only a Black woman but also an American poses new challenges as I try to reconcile the privileges and statuses that my nationality affords me and the disadvantages my race and gender identities impose.
 Consequently, I find myself wanting to connect with my Black peers, but uncertain about where in the puzzle I fit.
-The collegiate system fragments the already small Black population and, as a African American, I often feel out of place at events hosted by the various Black ethnic societies and organisations, unable to satisfy the question 'no, where are you really from?"
+The collegiate system fragments the already small Black population and, as an African American, I often feel out of place at events hosted by the various Black ethnic societies and organizations, unable to satisfy the question ‘no, where are you really from?”

 Finally, as I head into the last few months of my Master’s I am reminded that my presence at Cambridge has defied incredible odds.
 In the US where I worked as an Admissions Officer and coordinator of multicultural recruitment, 11 percent of low-income, students who are the first in their family to attend college will have a college degree within six years of enrolling, according to the Pell Institute.
 In addition, just 1 percent of first generation college students gain admission and decide to pursue a PhD.